hernandezvictoria/site-unit2-project1-music-playlist-explorer-starter/README.md

     - [x] Add one or more songs to the playlist, specifying the song's:
       - [x] Title
       - [x] Artist
-  - x ] The resulting playlist should display in the grid view.
+  - [x] The resulting playlist should display in the grid view.
   - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself adding at least two songs to the playlist.

 - [ ] **Edit Existing Playlists**